kaycebasques/webdevextension/README.md

 * Nitpick: Subhead should end with period.
 * Glitch should use `/embed/` not `/edit/`
 * (Maybe more appropriate for GitHub Bot) Contributor photos are correct dimensions
+* Check for "here" link text, or using URLs as link text
+* Enforce URLs ending with guide or tutorial (or introduction?)

 -->